No ice cream machine necessary. All you need is a hand mixer to make this rich and creamy no churn ube ice cream!

 It is generally served cold as a dessert or used as a filling or flavor for other desserts such this ube chiffon cake.

-Super Easy Homemade Ube Halaya
+Quick Homemade Ube Halaya

 Fresh purple yam is very difficult to find in the contiguous United States.
 America’s climate isn’t suitable for this tropical tuber.